alexdelorenzo/cast_control/README.md

   This daemon connects your casting device directly to the D-Bus media player interface.

+  See https://github.com/alexdelorenzo/cast_control for more information.

 Options:
+  -L, --license  Show license and copyright information.
+  -V, --version  Show version information.
   --help         Show this message and exit.

 Commands:
   connect  Connect to the device and run the service in the foreground.